 People with advanced-stage disease (stages III and IV) are usually treated with combination chemotherapy (chemotherapy involving a number of different drugs).
 See the sections below to learn more about chemotherapy and radiation therapy.

-Other factors will also be considered in choosing the best treatment for you including your age, your general health, whether or not you have ‘B’ symptoms (explained previously), the size of your lumps and which part of your body is affected.
+Other factors will also be considered in choosing the best treatment for you including your age, your general health, whether or not you have ‘B’ symptoms (explained in Staging), the size of your lumps and which part of your body is affected.
 Research-based information gathered from hundreds of people around the world who have had Hodgkin lymphoma helps guide the doctor in recommending the best treatment for you.
 Remember, however, that no two people are the same.
 In helping you make the best treatment decision, your doctor will consider all the information available including the details of your particular situation.

 Chemotherapy may be used as a cure, to prevent spreading, slow growth or kill cancerous cells that may have spread to other parts of the body, or relieve symptoms.
 It is the use of powerful anticancer drugs that are carried through the body in the bloodstream.
 Chemotherapy may be taken by mouth or injected into a vein, and is often chosen when cancer is present in different parts of the body.
 Often, a combination of drugs is prescribed to improve the chances for success.
 The names of different combinations of drugs are commonly derived from the first letters of each of the drugs used.
 A very common chemotherapy used to treat Hodgkin lymphoma is ABVD (Adriamycin, Bleomycin, Vinblastine and Dacarbazine).